A new Zensurance online poll of self-employed Canadians found that an overwhelming majority (70%) do not have business insurance.

 How Self-Employed Canadians Can Get Low-Cost Business Insurance Fast

-Zensurance is trusted by over 350,000 self-employed professionals and small business owners in hundreds of industries across Canada for comprehensive, low-cost business insurance.
+Zensurance is trusted by hundreds of thousands of self-employed professionals and small business owners in hundreds of industries across Canada for comprehensive, low-cost business insurance.

 Fill out our online application for a free quote in less than five minutes.